MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Return Value

-A random-access iterator that addresses the location succeeding the last element in a deque.
-If the deque is empty, then `deque::end == deque::begin`.
+A random-access iterator that addresses the location succeeding the last element in a `deque`.
+If the `deque` is empty, then `deque::end == deque::begin`.

 ### Remarks

-`end` is used to test whether an iterator has reached the end of its deque.
+`end` is used to test whether an iterator has reached the end of its `deque`.

 ### Example